 In most cases, TCM will need to be reprogrammed by a dealer.
 As this is a manufacturer's fault, it should be charge-free.

-While a solid check engine light can be caused by a whole range of problems if your Suzuki check engine light is flashing it signals a misfire.
+While a whole range of problems can cause a solid check engine light, if your Suzuki check engine light is flashing, it signals a misfire.

 Common failures that cause a misfire include:

 Do not drive if the check engine light is flashing.